IUB-RHouse/Engagement_Tracking_Algorithm/README.md

 # Engagement Tracking Algorithm
-### Unfinished - Only working for Azure Kinect and not for the Boson

 ## Setup instructions (Azure Kinect)
 NOTE: You must be using Ubuntu 18.04 (The Azure Kinect does not currently support Ubuntu 20.04 or newer, and neither does it's ROS driver)
 1. Install ROS Melodic using [this link](https://wiki.ros.org/melodic/Installation/Ubuntu) and set it up using [this link](https://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)